-Across all cancer types, we identified 1,379 IMMs harbored by two or more patients, of which 157 were identified in three or more patients.
-Of these 157 only 11.5% occurred exclusively in a single cancer type (Figure 7C).
-The IMMs identified in the largest number of patients were IDH1 R132H (62), PIK3CA E545K (25), FGFR3 S249C (23), PIK3CA E542K (19), AKT1 E17K (14), KRAS G12D (14) and KRAS G12V (14), which are well known recurrent oncogenic driver mutations (55,56).
+Across all cancer types, we identified 1,393 predicted IMMs harbored by two or more patients, of which 167 were identified in three or more patients.
+Of these 167 only 11.5% occurred exclusively in a single cancer type (Figure 7C).
+The predicted IMMs identified in the largest number of patients were IDH1 R132H (62), FGFR3 S249C (24), PIK3CA E545K (23), KRAS G12D (18), PIK3CA E542K (18), TP53 R175H (18), TP53 R248Q (18), TP53 R273C (17), and KRAS G12V (16), which are well known recurrent oncogenic driver mutations (51,52).
+Of the 1071 genes harboring predicted IMMs in 2 or more patients, the ones containing the most included TP53 (68), CTNNB1 (18), PIK3CA (16), HRAS (8), KRAS (7), PTEN (7), FBXW7 (6), EGFR (5), MDN1 (5), POLE (5), TRRAP (5), and VPS13C (5) (Table S9c).
+Six missense mutations harbored by patients in the TCGA cohorts were previously validated by CD8+ T cell response assays (53) (54) (55).
+Of the six missense mutations, TP53R248Q, TP53Y220C, TP53R175H, TP53R248W and KRASG12D were predicted to be IMMs by our MHCnuggets pipeline and were shared by three or more of the TCGA patients.

-Genes with the largest number of shared IMMs include P53 (63), CTNNB1 (18), PIK3CA (15), KRAS (8), HRAS (8), PTEN (6) and FBXW7 (7), EP300 (5) and POLE (5).
-Among the few IMMs observed in a single cancer type in three or more patients were SF3B1 K700E (BRCA), EGFR L858R (LUAD), CIC R215W (LGG), GNA11 Q209L and SF3B1 R625H (UVM) and NFE2L2 R34G (BLCA).
-The highly mutagenic cancer type UCEC harbored 11 of these shared IMMs (DYM R70Q, NBN S72Y, PTEN R142W, RASA1 R427Q, ROCK1 R1330Q, SETD5 R882Q, TOPORS R347Q, TCEA1 R153Q, COPS2 S2967L, ROCK1 D1014Y, SASS6 R437Q, ZNF283 R283I) (Table S9c).
-Furthermore, 65.3% of the 156 IMMs shared by three or more patients were classified as driver missense mutations by CHASMplus (q<0.01).
-It is worth noting that while many shared IMMs were predicted to be driver missense mutations, the percentage IMMs predicted to be drivers was less than 1% of total IMMs in our study.
+Furthermore, 61.7% of the 167 predicted IMMs shared by three or more patients were classified as driver missense mutations by CHASMplus (q<0.01).
+This percentage is significantly higher than the number of predicted drivers among all TCGA missense mutations (9,821 out of 791,637 or 1.2%).
+It is worth noting that while many shared IMMs were predicted to be driver missense mutations, the percentage of predicted IMMs predicted to be drivers was ~0.1% of total predicted IMMs in our study.
+When compared to the OncoKB database of experimentally confirmed driver mutations (56), 53.9% of the shared predicted IMMs identified as "oncogenic" or "likely oncogenic" driver mutations.
+The percentage is lower (25.7%) if "likely oncogenic" mutations are excluded.

-While we observed a limited number of shared IMMs, we reasoned that particular protein regions enriched for IMMs could present a therapeutic opportunity in certain cancer types.
-Using HotMaps 1D, we identified clusters of residues within protein regions having statistically significant enrichment of IMMs (q<0.1).
-These included CIC in low grade glioma (LGG) (7 IMMs between residues 202 and 260), NFE2L2 (8 mutations, residues 24-81), FGFR3 (22 IMMs, residues 216-249) (Figure 7D), PIK3CA (9 IMMs, residues 542-545) and BIRC6 (5 IMMs, residues 440-480) in bladder cancer (BLCA), PTEN (28 IMMs, residues 95-173) and CTNNB1 (22 IMMs, residues 32-41) in uterine corpus endometrial carcinoma (UCEC) (Table S9d).
+While we observed a limited number of shared IMMs, we reasoned that particular protein regions enriched for predicted IMMs could present a therapeutic opportunity in certain cancer types.
+Using HotMaps 1D, we identified clusters of residues within protein regions having statistically significant enrichment of predicted IMMs (q<0.01).
+These included CIC in low grade glioma (LGG); NFE2L2 and FGFR3 (Figure 7D) in bladder cancer (BLCA), KRAS in pancreatic adenocarcinoma (PAAD), KIT in testicular germ cell tumors (TGCT), HRAS in head and neck squamous carcinoma (HNSC); PTEN, POLE and PPP2R1A in uterine corpus endometrial carcinoma (UCEC) and GNAQ and SF3B1 in uveal melanoma (UVM).
+Three genes were notable for harboring predicted immunogenic regions in more than one cancer type: P53 in BLCA, BRCA, HNSC, LGG and UCEC, PIK3CA in HNSC and cervical squamous cell carcinoma (CESC) and CTNNB1 in Liver Hepatocellular Carcinoma (LIHC) and UCEC.
+(Table S9d)

 We explored the relationship between mutation driver status predicted by CHASMplus, and IMM status using logistic regression.
-The log-odds of being an IMM was significantly decreased for drivers ( $\beta$ =-0.14, Wald test p=0.002), which is consistent with previous work suggesting that negative evolutionary selection eliminates MHC Class I immunogenic oncogenic mutations early in tumor development (57).
+The log-odds of being an IMM was significantly decreased for drivers ( $\beta$ =-0.66, Wald test p<2e-16), which is consistent with previous work suggesting that negative evolutionary selection eliminates MHC Class I immunogenic oncogenic mutations early in tumor development (57).

-Finally, we considered whether a patient's IMM load was associated with changes in immune cell infiltrates as estimated from RNA sequencing of bulk cancer tissue.
-IMM load was significantly associated with increased total leukocyte fraction ( $\beta$ =0.77, Wald test p<2e-16) and with increased CD8+ T-cell fraction ( $\beta$ =3.4, Wald test p<2e-16).
+Finally, we considered whether a patient's predicted IMM load was associated with changes in immune cell infiltrates as estimated from RNA sequencing of bulk cancer tissue.
+IMM load was significantly associated with increased total leukocyte fraction ( $\beta$ =0.75, Wald test p<2e-16) and with increased CD8+ T-cell fraction ( $\beta$ =5.9, Wald test p<2e-16).